isabella232/customer-success.en/help/customer-success/target-best-practices-for-optimization.md

 When focusing on Optimization, the most common test activities are:

-* **A/B Testing:** Real time testing of two or more pages or page elements against each other to gain quantitative insight into customer preference.
+* **A/B testing:** Real time testing of two or more pages or page elements against each other to gain quantitative insight into customer preference.
 * **Multivariate testing:** Comparing combinations of offers among elements on a page to see which combination performs the best.
 In addition, the multivariate test will identify which element of the page best improves conversions.

 When focusing on Personalization you are likely to see the same testing activities as in Optimization, but they are geared to more specific audiences.
 For example, in A/B testing, you will likely add pages and audiences within the experiences to further your Personalization.